 You can also bring items to decorate your cabin (a travel Christmas tree is a must) and cabin door.

 There will also be holiday related activities on most cruise lines and ships for the entire month of December.
-Here’s what Carnival is offering this year to give you a sense of what to expect:
+Here’s what Carnival offered last year to give you a sense of what to expect (I’ll post this year’s schedule as soon as it’s released):

 Answer: It depends.
 If your tradition is Tofurkey like mine (I can practically hear my husband making retching sounds as I type that), then no. If it’s regular turkey or ham, then yes!